Les Gaillards

-"Les Gaillards Paris Rugby Club" or "Les Gaillards Parisiens" is the first LGBT rugby team in France, created on 19 January 2004 and recognised as an association of general interest since 23 February 2023 by the Préfecture de Paris.
+Les Gaillards Paris Rugby Club, also known as Les Gaillards Parisiens, is the first LGBT rugby team in France, created on 19 January 2004 and recognised as an association of general interest since 23 February 2023 by the Préfecture de Paris.

-The association is a member of the Fédération sportive LGBT+ and of the International Gay Rugby Association and Board with has over 70 member clubs.
+The association is a member of the Fédération sportive LGBT+ and of the International Gay Rugby Association and Board which has over 70 member clubs.

 History

 Creation of the team and the name

-"Les Gaillards" came into being informally during April 2003 through a discussion on Yahoo Groupe, which allows the creation of web forums based on discussion topics.
-Fans of rugby union, all homosexuals, meet on a forum to share their difficulties in practising the sport in a context of homophobia, experienced by several of them.
+"Les Gaillards" came into being informally during April 2003 through a discussion on Yahoo Groups, which allows the creation of web forums based on discussion topics.
+Fans of rugby union, all homosexuals, met on a forum to share their difficulties in practising the sport in a context of homophobia, experienced by several of them.

 Les Gaillards set themselves the goal of creating a collective that would enable members to play amateur rugby without suffering discrimination based on sexual orientation or gender.
 Anyone over the age of majority may join the group.

 The Gaillards' first training session took place in the Bois de Vincennes on 1 November 2003.

 Declaration to the Prefecture and first tournaments

-The "Les Gaillards Parisiens" association was registered with the Paris Prefecture on 29 January 20041, following the Constitutive Assembly held in Vincennes on 24 January 2004, with the aim of entering the AFFR championships for the Île-de-France region and the IGR.
+The "Les Gaillards Parisiens" association was registered with the Paris Prefecture on 29 January 2004, following the Constitutive Assembly held in Vincennes on 24 January 2004, with the aim of entering the AFFR championships for the Île-de-France region and the IGR.
 The same year, the association took part in the Bingham Cup in London.

 From 5 to 7 May 2005, Montpellier's newly-formed LGBT team, Los Valents in collaboration with the IGR, organised the first Union Cup, in which Les Gaillards took part (3rd place).

 In February 2007, the "Les Gaillards" brand and logo were registered with the INPI.